1992 United States presidential election in Louisiana

 The 1992 United States presidential election in Louisiana took place on November 3, 1992, as part of the 1992 United States presidential election.
-Voters chose nine representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters chose nine representatives, or electors, to the Electoral College, who voted for president and vice president.

 Louisiana was won by Governor Bill Clinton, a major swing from the statewide results in 1988 when Republican nominee George H. W. Bush carried the state with 54% of the vote and with a double-digit margin of victory.
-Clinton won most of the parishes and congressional districts in the state, dominating the rural areas of the state.
-The only congressional district Bush won was the first district, which includes two of the most heavily Republican parishes in the state, Jefferson and St. Tammany.
-Independent Ross Perot gathered 11.81% of the vote, a strong showing for a third-party candidate but still his sixth-weakest state.
+Clinton performed strongly in both urban and rural areas of Louisiana and carried a majority of the state's parishes.
+Independent Ross Perot gathered 11.81% of the vote, a strong showing for a third-party candidate, but still his sixth-weakest state.
 Perot did best in the southwestern Acadian bayou parishes, reaching almost 23 percent in Cameron Parish.